bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 If you are using an Oracle or Microsoft SQL Server database, add the related JDBC driver in the `lib` folder.
 (H2, MySQL and PostgreSQL drivers are already shipped in the tool).

 ::: warning
-If you are inside a Tomcat or WildFly bundle, you have probably already configured file `database.properties` during setup phase, as described in
+If you are using a Tomcat or WildFly bundle, you have probably already configured file `database.properties` during setup phase, as described in
 [Tomcat bundle](tomcat-bundle.md#configuration) and [WildFly bundle](wildfly-bundle.md#configuration).
 :::